 Your puppy's breeding is a good indicator of whether his ears will stand up.
-Dogs inherit the prick ear from their wolf ancestry.
-You'll see standing ears on wolflike breeds with thick, double coats such as the Alaskan malamute, Samoyed and Siberian husky.
-Primitive breeds such as the Mexican hairless, basenji and pharaoh hound have naturally standing ears and a sleek, short coat.
-Rounded ears that stand up grace breeds such as the Chihuahua, Welsh corgis and French bulldog.
+Dogs inherit the prick ear from their wolf ancestry, so you'll see standing ears on wolflike breeds with thick, double coats such as the Alaskan malamute, Samoyed, and Siberian husky.
+Primitive breeds such as the Mexican hairless, basenji, and pharaoh hound also have naturally standing ears and a sleek, short coat.
+Rounded ears that stand up grace breeds such as the Chihuahua, Welsh corgis, and French bulldog.

-If your puppy's ears stand up when he gets excited, they probably will stand permanently by the time he is 6 months old.
+If your puppy's ears stand up when he gets excited, they probably will stand permanently by the time he is 6-months-old.
+Conversely, if your German Shepherd still has floppy ears at 9 months, he probably always will.
 Another way to tell if your pup's ears are likely to stand is by observing where they are set on the head.
-Ears that will stand tend to be set higher on the head and closer together than pendant ears.
+Ears that will stand, even partially, tend to be set higher on the head and closer together than pendant ears.

-To combat this, add a teaspoon of yogurt or cottage cheese to your pup's food to give him a little extra calcium, and give raw bones for chewing.
+To combat this, add a teaspoon of yogurt or cottage cheese to your pup's food to give him a little extra calcium, and give him raw bones for chewing under supervision.
 The chewing action also builds muscles at the base of the ear, helping your dog's ears to stand.